MrAhile/K8s-CKA/6-Troubleshooting/worker-kubelet.md

 ## Exercise

-1. Verify sure all your worker nodes are healthy
+1. Verify that all your worker nodes are healthy

 2. Stop the kubelet process on the worker1